AICNT Publications available on Amazon (commissions earned, affiliate partner).

 8. Frequently Cited Witnesses

-Frequently cited witnesses are noted in the critical apparatus footnotes when applicable for indicating support for various types of textual variants shown in the footnotes.
+Frequently cited witnesses are noted in the critical apparatus footnotes when applicable to indicate support for various types of textual variants shown in the footnotes.
 The frequently cited witnesses fall into three categories: (a) early manuscripts, (b) text-types of later tradition, and (c) benchmark critical editions.

 Particular Greek manuscripts are noted using symbols and numbers, according to the system of Gregory-Aland.
 However, the general symbols are maintained here without more complex qualifying symbols (additional syntax) seen in some critical editions, which may not be apparent to the general reader.